Apollonia (Lycia): History

-In Roman times the city was part of a local federation, a sympoliteia, with Simena, Isinda and Aperlae.
-Aperlae was the leader of the sympolity, which was represented in the Lycian League with one vote.
+During the period when the region was under Roman control, the city was part of a local federation, or sympoliteia, that comprised Simena, Isinda and Aperlae.
+Led by Aperlae, it had one vote in the Lycian League.

 The ruins of a Byzantine church possibly date to the 6th or 7th century AD, so the city was still occupied at that time.

-Layout
+Description

-The city is located on a hill and has a walled acropolis at its highest elevation.
+Apollonia is located on a hill and has a walled acropolis at its highest elevation.
 In the east the acropolis seems to be double because a much older stockade is located inside the Byzantine walls.
 Two churches, a theater, baths with cisterns and a heroon are found on the western and northwestern side of the acropolis.
 Houses were built on the southwestern side.
 Six pillar tombs and one larger monument are found around the acropolis.